 x = xrange(10)

-If we try to print both functions, as you can see you get the result of range function and but xrange returns only object not values.
+If we try to print both functions, as you can see, you get the result of the range function and but the xrange returns only the object, not the values.
 We can only use xrange inside the loop.

 Examples of Python xrange

 Examples of python xrange are given below:

 for i in xrange(7):